 Weird, wacky, and yet oddly mesmerizing, the glass bottle installation of Phantasma Gloria and Randyland have been a unique part of Echo Park since 2001 and is growing by the day.
-Visitors can stop by at any time--at least in the daylight--to have a gander at the crazy creation.

 The dream is to basically create a park or area named after yourself, isn't it?
 Like Disneyland?
 Well, local Los Angeles artist Randlett Lawrence took that idea upon himself.
 No, it's not Randelettland or Lawrenceland; those don't necessarily roll the tongue.